Public Health Nursing

 Public health nursing’s scope and standards of practice

 ANA empowers nurses to perform to the full extent of their expertise, for the benefit of public health.
 By facilitating the review and revision of public health nursing’s scope and standards of practice, ANA ensures that nursing responsibilities evolve at the same pace as the demands of public health.

-ANA supports the work of the Quad Council Coalition of Public Health Nursing Organizations (QCC), which strives to improve the health of communities through excellence in nursing education, practice, leadership, and research.2 Its membership has changed since it was established in the early 1980s, and now includes:
+ANA supports the work of the Council of Public Health Nursing Organizations (CPHNO), which strives to improve the health of communities through excellence in nursing education, practice, leadership, and research.2 Its membership has changed since it was established in the early 1980s, and now includes:

 - Association of Community Health Nurse Educators (ACHNE)